Israel, Hamas, And National Security In The Middle East | Ron Grobman | One American Podcast #8

 Jesus Christ, you'd think that they'd be like fucking liberty.

-It's it's not it's not a completely different group ruling over you, but um, yeah, that's one of the reasons why I left Israel too, because uh I don't like big government, I don't like having to have a license for everything.
+Yeah, that's one of the reasons why I left Israel too, because I don't like big government.

-I don't like Can you carry a weapon in in Israel?
+Can you carry a weapon in Israel?

 You can.

-Um so it used to be a little bit harder.
+So it used to be a little bit harder.

 Exactly.

-Um so you have to you have to add a justifiable reason.
+So you have to add a justifiable reason.

-Uh and they made it a little bit easier to get that license.
+And they made it a little bit easier to get that license.

 Oh, it passed?

-Uh license to carry is not really a big part of my business, like very like one percent or something like that.
+License to carry is not really a big part of my business.

-So I don't I don't like care either way.
+So I don't care either way.

-I think it's probably good that people are need to know the laws in one shape or form, but I think it's also kind of bullshit course to begin with.
+I think it's probably good that people need to know the laws in one shape or form, but I think it's also kind of bullshit course to begin with.

-So it's like you know, you're making me go through this bullshit, having me pay money, waste my time to get this license.
+So it's like, you know, you're making me go through this bullshit, having me pay money, waste my time to get this license.

-That's really my my right in this country.
+That's really my right in this country.

-Uh so it's good, it's bad, whatever.
+So it's good, it's bad, whatever.

-It's still gonna be available to get your license to carry because there's certain states that you do need a license for, and if you don't have a license, you won't be able to carry there.
+It's still going to be available to get your license to carry because there's certain states that you do need a license for.

 Yeah, that makes sense.

-So I'm excited about it.
+I'm excited about it.

-It'll be interesting to see what happens, but there's a lot of things.
+It'll be interesting to see what happens.

-I don't think anything's gonna happen.
+I don't think anything is going to happen.

-Yeah, it was right when I opened my business.
+You know, when everyone was freaking out when Open Carry passed, it was right when I opened my business.

-And I was like, why are you guys like what's the difference?
+And I was like, why are you guys, like, what's the difference?

-Um nobody really opened carries anyway.
+Nobody really opened carries anyway.

-You see like the occasional old white dude at Cabela's open carry.
+You see, like, the occasional old white dude at Cabela's open carry.

 That's it.

-Like it's such a stupid flex.
+It's such a stupid flex.

-Yeah, it's just it's just dumb.
+Yeah, it's just dumb.

-I would never open carry at once.
+I would never open carry.

-It's just it's just I don't want to be that guy.
+I don't want to be that guy.

-It's just a dumb thing to do, right?
+It's just a dumb thing to do.

 There you go.

-Um, I mean it's silly.
+So, I mean, it's silly.

 It's silly.

-People are freaking out about it, people are gonna freak about this.
+People are freaking out about it.

 I didn't realize in Texas there was campus carry.

-You can carry on any campus regardless if you're so if you have a license, yeah.
+You can carry on any campus regardless of your students.

 Right, right.